-Here are five ideas for practicing self-care while schools are closed due to the pandemic.
+Here are five ideas for practicing self-care as you teach during the coronavirus pandemic.

 1. Set and maintain boundaries.